iqtree/iqtree.github.io/doc/Tutorial.md

 -------------------------
 <div class="hline"></div>

 IQ-TREE can utilize multiple CPU cores to speed up the analysis.
-A complement option `-nt` allows specifying the number of CPU cores to use.
-Note that for old IQ-TREE versions <= 1.5.X, please change the executable from `iqtree` to `iqtree-omp` for all commands below.
+A complement option `-T` (or `-nt` for version 1.x) allows specifying the number of CPU cores to use.
 For example:

-    iqtree -s example.phy -m TIM2+I+G -nt 2
+    iqtree -s example.phy -m TIM2+I+G -T 2
+    # for version 1.x change -T to -nt

 Here, IQ-TREE will use 2 CPU cores to perform the analysis.

 Note that the parallel efficiency is only good for long alignments.
-A good practice is to use `-nt AUTO` to determine the best number of cores:
+A good practice is to use `-T AUTO` to determine the best number of cores:

-    iqtree -s example.phy -m TIM2+I+G -nt AUTO
+    iqtree -s example.phy -m TIM2+I+G -T AUTO
+    # for version 1.x change -T to -nt

 Then while running IQ-TREE may print something like this on to the screen: